-You must appear at the Reno Municipal Court for arraignment on the date and time listed on your ticket if any violation is a mandatory appearance (this will be noted next to the violation).
-All cases with at-fault accidents also require a mandatory appearance.
+You must appear at the Reno Municipal Court for arraignment on the date and time listed on your ticket if any violation is a Mandatory Appearance (this will be noted next to the violation).
+All cases with accidents require a mandatory appearance.
 All other citations may be paid in full on or before your scheduled court date.
-The court assumes that you are waiving your right to a hearing before a judge and admitting guilt if you choose this method to resolve your citation.

-In Person: Payments can be made in person at the Reno Municipal Court from 7:30 a.m. to 5:30 p.m.
-Monday through Thursday.
-In-person payments include cash, check, money order, Visa, Discover and Mastercard (including ATM and debit cards).
 For your convenience during non-business hours, a payment drop box is located on the South side of the building on Court Street.
-You may pay with check or money order.
+You may pay with personal check, cashier's check or money order.
 DO NOT PUT CASH IN THE DROP BOX.
 For proper credit to your account, please include your case or citation number when making a payment in the drop box.

 - Traffic Citations